EngineHub/WorldEditDocs/source/commands.rst

 .. csv-table::
     :widths: 8, 15

+    /snapshot use,
-    /snapshot use,"Choose a snapshot to use"
+    Description,"Choose a snapshot to use"
     Permissions,"worldedit.snapshots.restore"
     Usage,"/snapshot use <name>"
        <name>,"Snapeshot to use"